 Do not use a subnet that overlaps with 192.168.16.16/28, which is used by the Oracle Clusterware private interconnect on the database instance.
 Specifying an overlapping subnet causes the private interconnect to malfunction.

-Backup subnet: The subnet to use for the backup network, which is typically used to transport backup information to and from Oracle Cloud Infrastructure Object Storage, and for Data Guard replication.
+Backup subnet: The subnet to use for the backup network, which is typically used to transport backup information to and from the Backup Destination, and for Data Guard replication.
 Click Change Compartment to select a subnet in a different compartment, if applicable.

 Do not use a subnet that overlaps with 192.168.128.0/20.
 This restriction applies to both the client subnet and backup subnet.

-If you plan to back up databases to Object Storage, see the network prerequisites in Managing Exadata Database Backups.
+If you plan to back up databases to Object Storage or Autonomous Recovery service, see the network prerequisites in Managing Exadata Database Backups.

 Note that if you choose a subnet with a security list, the security rules for the VM cluster will be a union of the rules in the security list and the NSGs.